What are the Impacts of Machine Learning in Accounting?

 FP&A Accountants

-Instead of spending significant time to generate and analyse data, machine learning can help financial planning and analysis (FP&A) accountants make the process easier.
+Instead of spending significant time generating and analysing data, machine learning can help financial planning and analysis (FP&A) accountants make the entire process easier.
 In addition, AI also enhances data quality and accuracy.

 However, similar to management accountants, FP&A accountants must also be wary of machine learning’s inherent biases and should exercise due care.